gwilly84/wildfire-exposure-alberta-pipelines/README.md

 ---

-## 🚀 What This Script Does
+## 🚀 What This Script Does (v0.2)

 - Buffers pipeline geometries by 500 meters
+- Uses **chunked zonal statistics** (10,000 rows per batch) for wildfire raster overlay
+- Calculates:
-- Calculates average wildfire burn frequency using raster data
+  - `burn_mean`: average wildfire frequency per segment
-- Flags whether each segment was ever exposed to wildfire
-- Normalizes the burn score from 0 to 1
+  - `burn_exposed`: binary flag if ever burned
+  - `burn_norm`: normalized 0–1 wildfire exposure
-- Produces:
+- Outputs:
-  - A `.geojson` file with pipeline wildfire exposure stats
+  - A `.geojson` file with attributes
-  - A `.png` map showing exposure levels by color gradient
+  - A `.png` map for visualization

+*Note: this version processes large datasets in ~8 hours depending on your machine.*

 ---